Pineapple & Coconut Banana Bread

 Tip For Black Bananas

 My habit is to freeze bananas that are past their best.
 I tend to freeze in the banana skin, as I find it is the banana’s own natural protection.
 I will freeze them by wrapping in baking/parchment paper and then a food baggie.
-You can also mash them and just freeze the flesh, but make sure to well wrap and a good idea is to weigh it too and write on the bag, the date & weight.
+You can also mash them and just freeze the flesh, but make sure to wrap well and a good idea is to weigh it too and write on the bag, the date & weight.

 4. Freezes Really Well